nmccloskey/RASCAL/README.md

 # or
 rascal "transcripts reselect"

-# Prepare utterance tables, CU coding & reliability files, and timesheets from chat transcripts:
+# Prepare utterance tables and CU coding & reliability files from chat transcripts:
 rascal 4
 # or
-rascal 4a,4b,4c
+rascal 4a,4b
 # or
-rascal "utterances make", "cus make", "timesheets make"
+rascal "utterances make", "cus make"

 # Summarize CUs and specify config (default 'config.yaml'):
 rascal 10a --config other_config.yaml